 - The duration of furlough and ability of the employer to end furlough leave early; and

-- The fact that employees should not work (perhaps otherwise than checking emails for HR updates).
+- The fact that employees should not work (perhaps otherwise than undertaking approved training, allowing voluntary activity, orchecking emails for HR updates).

 Employers may also wish to encourage employees to explore training and to consider undertaking volunteer work in support of the wider community while on furlough.

 Yes.
-Furlough records including the furlough letters (i.e., designating employees as furloughed) must be kept for at least 5 years.
+Furlough records including the furlough letters (i.e., designating employees as furloughed) must be kept for at least five years.

 Note that the furlough period starts form the date that employees ceased working rather than date of the furlough letter.
 As a result, if furlough letters have not yet been issued, they should be issued as soon as possible.

-Employers should be prepared to complete declarations that furloughed workers have not been working.
+Employers should be prepared to complete declarations that furloughed workers have not been working in periods of furlough (we expect a revised declaration will be implemented from July 1, 2020 to reflect the introduction of flexible furlough).
 This step will be easy for some employers but less easy for employers with employees who can operate remotely.
 Employers will wish to ensure that the “no work” rules are understood by line management and appropriately policed.

 An issue has arisen in respect of furlough periods that last for longer than 3 weeks, in terms of when the employer is allowed to seek payment from the government under the scheme.
 It is now clear than an initial furlough period can be extended by the employer even if the extension in itself is not for 3 weeks or more.
 The question, however, is how this relates to the mechanism for claiming a payment from the government.